Abner, Springs Valley Herald (May 4, 1933) Death Notice

 Clifford and Marguerite Higgins Courtney.

-Her only brother, Will H. Porter preceded her in death 5 years ago.
+brother, Will H. Porter preceded her in death 5 years ago.

 request was complied with when a very quiet funeral service was held at